Copying from (and to) dom0

 - Copy it as a file (see above)

-- In other versions, write the data you wish to copy into
+- Write the data you wish to copy into

 echo -n dom0 > /var/run/qubes/qubes-clipboard.bin.source.
 Then use Ctrl-Shift-V to paste the data to the desired VM.